 Even if you’re not new to the platform, or a Pinterest consultant like myself, you will learn gain significant insights from their well-documented experience –and it will most likely make a huge difference to the amount (and quality) of traffic you can get from the platform.

-As far as Pinterest tools go, you can get away with little else than a free Canva account to design your pins, and Tailwind to automate sharing them (and thank lawdy it’s easy to use —click here for a free trial without a credit card).
+As far as Pinterest tools go, you can get away with using Canva to design your pins, and Tailwind to automate sharing them (and thank lawdy it’s easy to use —click here for a free trial without a credit card).

 The course goes into detail about how to use these tools.